 Online or Hybrid Podiatrist Degree Programs

-There are no hybrid or online programs available due to the hands-on nature of obtaining a medical degree and completing a required podiatric residency.
+No hybrid or online programs are available due to the hands-on nature of obtaining a medical degree and completing a required podiatric residency.

 How Long Does it Take to Become a Podiatrist?

-Since podiatrists must complete an undergraduate degree, medical school, and residency, it takes at least 12 years of education post-high school to enter this career.
+Since podiatrists must complete an undergraduate degree, medical school, and residency, they must have at least 12 years of post-high school education to enter this career.

 How To Become a Podiatrist – Step-by-Step Guide